-Before Governor Henry Bellmon created the Council in 1965, Oklahomans had to travel to large metropolitan cities or coastal areas of the U.S. to experience the arts.
-Since 1965, Council funding has allowed Oklahomans in communities throughout the state to benefit from access to the arts.
+Before Governor Henry Bellmon created the Oklahoma Arts Council in 1965, Oklahomans often had to travel to large metropolitan cities or coastal areas of the U.S. to experience the arts.
+Since 1965, funding through the Oklahoma Arts Council has allowed Oklahomans in communities statewide to benefit from access to the arts.

 Here's why the arts matter:

-According to a study released in 2010, nonprofit arts and cultural organizations have a $314.8 million impact on the state's economy (The Economic Impact of Nonprofit Arts and Culture Organizations in Oklahoma).
-The study showed the industry supports 10,156 full-time equivalent jobs, and generates over $29 million in state and local government revenues.
+A study released in 2017 shows that the nonprofit arts and cultural industry in Oklahoma generates $872.8 million for the state's economy and supports more than 29,000 full-time jobs.
 Oklahoma Arts Council funding makes it possible for organizations to provide the arts programming that strengthens our economy.

 Studies consistently demonstrate the arts' impact on education and overall student achievement.
 Students with four years of arts education in high school score significantly higher on college entrance exams than students with little or no arts education.
 Arts education has been shown to increase performance in non-arts subjects like math and science.
 Other proven benefits include an increase in school attendance and civic engagement, and a decrease in anti-social behaviors.
 Oklahoma Arts Council funding makes arts education programs possible in schools and communities throughout the state.